badsectorlabs/ludus/docs/docs/Deployment Options/proxmox.md

 :::warning

 Using an existing Proxmox installation may cause issues with existing customizations as it is impossible for Ludus to account for every Proxmox setup.
-If starting from scratch the Debian 12 install is recommended.
+If starting from scratch the [bare metal Debian 12 install](./bare-metal) is recommended.

 :::